smrkem/posts/course-notes/yale-econ-159-game-theory/lesson1.md

 # 1. Introduction: five first lessons

+---
+Why game theory matters

+I'm actually on Lecture 4 by the time i came up whith this.

+Bret W says ... ?

+It's said "Games keep popping up all over our lives".
+For me it's cleaner to say someting along the lines of
+> for every aspect of our lives, if you can find a way to describe it in these terms, then you can use these tools to make analysis and predictions
+---

 [0:30s] looked for handouts online for Game 1 and Game 2.
 There are resources available for download on the course [homepage](https://oyc.yale.edu/economics/econ-159), but have yet to find these specifically.

 There are 2 textbooks.